adcimon/cheatsheets/color/color.md

 ### YUV

-[YUV](https://en.wikipedia.org/wiki/YUV) is a color model with a separation of luma `Y` and chrominance `U,V` components.
+[YUV](https://en.wikipedia.org/wiki/YUV) is a color model with a separation of luma `Y` and chrominance `U`, `V` components.
 It was invented when engineers wanted color television in a black-and-white infrastructure.
 Sometimes `YUV` is also named `YCrCb`, where `Cr` is the red projection plane and `Cb` is the blue projection plane.

 ## References